ORF-4450/Robot24B/README.md

-### Robot23
+### Robot24
 ----------------------------------------------------------------------------
-FRC Team 4450 2023 Robot Control program.
+FRC Team 4450 2024 Robot Control program.

-This is the 2023 competition robot control program reference implementation created by the Olympia Robotics Federation (FRC Team 4450), updated to 2024 beta.
+This is the 2024 competition robot control program reference implementation created by the Olympia Robotics Federation (FRC Team 4450).

-Operates the robot "Prometheus" for FRC game "Charged Up".
+Operates the robot "" for FRC game "CRESCENDO".

 ----------------------------------------------------------------------------
 ## Instructions to setup development environment for VS Code